MattNolanLab/in_vivo_ephys_openephys/README.md

     ```
 - How to view plots on Eleanor

-    If you are running the pipeline on a remote server, one of the easiest way to see the plots is simply to run a HTTP server on it.
+    If you are running the pipeline on a remote server, one of the easy way to see the plots is simply to run a HTTP server on it.
 To do that, map to a local port when you connect to the remote server e.g.
     ```
     ssh 8000:localhost:8000 ubuntu@<your ip>
     ```